tugrulhkarabulut/blog/content/posts/tree-based-methods-3.md

 XGBoost
 -------

-In recent years, several Gradient Boosting algorithms has been developed.
+In recent years, several Gradient Boosting algorithms have been developed.
 With these algorithms, Gradient Boosting became much more scalable and computationally efficient.
 In Gradient Boosted Decision Trees, most computationally expensive part is the tree building process.